CHOOSE YOUR ARS NETWORK LOCATION

 The first place to look is your hot water heater.
-But the root cause could be found within the system itself, a gas issue, or an electrical issue.
+Whether you have a unit from York, Lennox, or Carrier, the root cause could be found within the system itself, a gas issue, or an electrical issue.

 1. Gas Leak

-A gas line leak can turn no hot water in your house to no hot water forever.
-It is important that when gas water heaters do not produce hot water, one should inspect all connections for leaks before calling a plumber or repairing oneself with household tools.
+A gas line leak can be a serious fire hazard and prevent your water heater from working.
+Inspect all connections for leaks when gas water heaters do not produce hot water before calling a plumber or repairing them yourself with household tools.
 This process should include shutting off the main valve, letting the faucets continue to drip, and feeling all pipes for wetness or any unusual odor coming from the gas supply.

 • Close off the gas valves at your house.